-Purpose: To discharge 464 L/s of stormwater from the Stratford Power Station into an unnamed tributary of the Kahouri Stream and into the Kahouri Stream

-Condition requirement Means of monitoring during period under review Compliance achieved?
-1. Effects not to be present below mixing zone Site inspections Yes 2.
-Limits on contaminant levels in discharge Samples collected by Contact Energy Yes 3.
-Discharge to be undertaken in accordance with application Site inspections Yes 4.
-Optional review of consent Consent expired 1 June 2016 N/A cor erall assessment of consent complianc nsent erall assessment of administrative perf High High
+Purpose: To discharge 464 L/s of stormwater from the Stratford Power Station into an unnamed tributary of the Kahouri Stream and into the Kahouri Stream Means of monitoring during period under Compliance Condition requirement achieved? review Site inspections and biological monitoring of the 1.
+Effects not to be present below Yes Kahouri Stream mixing zone 2.
+Limits on contaminant levels in Samples collected by Contact Energy Yes discharge 3.
+Discharge to be undertaken in Site inspections Yes accordance with application Optional review of consent Consent expired 1 June 2016 N/A Overall assessment of consent compliance and environmental performance in respect of High this consent High